-Volume driven clinical supplies especially in the areas of pharmaceuticals, radiology and lab testing and other associated expenses contributed \$4.2M to variance.
-A further \$0.3M impairment of the National Oracle System asset (refer note 13) was not expected when the budgets were developed and shows as a variance in the statement of comprehensive revenue and expenses. \$1.0M was recognised as a provision for the demolition of the Wairau Nurses home.
-An additional \$1.1m was recognised for the Employee entitlement liability due to the lower Treasury bond rate and a combination of higher wage costs and an ageing workforce.
-The provision for the Holidays Act compliance, of \$7.2M, was also not known at the time the budgets were prepared.
+Volume driven clinical supplies especially in the areas of pharmaceuticals, radiology and lab testing and other associated expenses contributed \$3.1M to variance.
+An additional \$1.4m was recognised for the employee entitlement liability due to the lower Treasury bond rate and a combination of higher wage costs and an ageing workforce.
+A further \$1.3M was added to the provision for the Holidays Act compliance, bringing this to a total of \$.5M, was also not known at the time the budgets were prepared.